 So if safety matters most to you, then go with mineral spirit from hereon out.
 If you need something cheaper, then paint thinner is the way to go.

 When should I not use mineral spirits or paint thinner?

 If you’re working with latex or water-based paints, then mineral spirits and paint thinners are not recommended.
 These paints have water as the base solvent.
-The mineral spirits or paint thinners can cause separation of the paint pigment from the paint solvents during a thinning application.
+The mineral spirits or paint thinners can cause the separation of the paint pigment from the paint solvents during a thinning application.

 Or they simply won’t remove any paint residue from the paintbrushes or rollers during cleaning.
 You’ll want to use mineral spirits and paint thinner for oil-based paints and water or latex-based paint thinner with latex or water-based paints.

 I hope this post has helped you better understand the difference between mineral spirits vs paint thinner and when they’re appropriate to be used and when it’s not recommended to work with them!

 Whether you’re a DIYer or professional, with these tips, you now know how to use them properly, and you’re ready to decide which is better for your next DIY painting project.

 Stay in touch and receive things like updates, special offers, new projects, tips, gear reviews, and more.
 No spam, promise!